OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

         classExtensions: {  }
         templateExtensions: //configuration key
             'page/some-template.html.twig': //name of the extended template
-            - module-id-3 //highest-priority module ID (template will be loaded last in chain)
+            - module-id-3 //highest-priority module ID (the template will be loaded last in the chain)
             - module-id-2
-            - module-id-4//lowest-priority module ID (template will be loaded earlier in chain)
+            - module-id-4 //lowest-priority module ID (the template will be loaded earlier in the chain)

+In our example,

+* module-id-3 is the highest-priority module ID (the template will be loaded last in the chain)
+* module-id-4 is the lowest-priority module ID (the template will be loaded earlier in the chain)

-In our example, having an OXID eShop application with 4 modules active and extending the same eShop template :file:`page/some-template.html.twig` results in the following template chain:
+So, in our example, having an OXID eShop application with 4 modules active and extending the same eShop template :file:`page/some-template.html.twig` results in the following template chain:

 * CHAIN START
 * shop-template